David-Johnson-Codes/David-s-Library/React/Readme.txt

+Credit to Index-Zero for the code.
+This is not my original code.

 This folder will contain custom code for react snippets that I personally like.
 My todos in this folder.

 1)Learn how to create folders in github.